yegor256/glogin/README.md

 require 'glogin'
 configure do
   set :glogin, GLogin::Auth.new(
-    # Make sure their values are coming from a secure
+    # Make sure these values are coming from a secure
     # place and are not visible in the source code:
     client_id, client_secret,
     # This is what you will register in GitHub as an